Jayanth-reflex/llm-abliteration-quantization/README.md

-# LLM Uncensoring & Quantization: Beginner to Advanced
+# LLM Abliteration & Quantization: Beginner to Advanced

 Welcome to the consolidated resource for making Large Language Models (LLMs) more accessible and flexible.
 This repository provides:
 - **Abliteration**: Techniques to remove censorship from LLMs for research and auditing.